pkoswald/ENC4265/manual.md

 ![Steam storefront](/docs/assets/storefront.PNG)

-*Figure #10: The Steam Storefront front page.*
+*Figure #10: The Steam Storefront front page.
+This is what will appear when you log into Steam for the first time.*

-From here, you can look around at various games available on the store On the left side of the screen, you can see various search options to more easily browse games and find one you want.
+From here, you can look around at various games available on the store On the left side of the screen, you can see various search options to more easily browse through the many available games and find one you want.
 These options include genres of games, games your friends are playing, new releases, and various other categories.

 ![Steam storefront browsing options](/docs/assets/storefrontLeft.PNG)